DevyankShaw/Floating-View/README.md

 # FloatingView
-Floating View App is an app in which a small section of the view or layout floats over others applications like Swiggy delivery app.
+Floating View App is an app in which a small section of the view or layout floats over other applications like Swiggy delivery app.

 ## Components Used